Canadianfaller7/Canadianfaller7.github.io/README.md

 ## My Portfolio
 * This is a portfolio website that tells a little bit more about me.
-It created with HTML and CSS so far and contains a Navbar, Images, Columns, a form, and many CSS animation effects.
+It is created with HTML and CSS so far and contains a Navbar, Images, Columns, a form, and much more.